FrankSiyli/capstone_triathlon_app/README.md

 ## Development

-### used Tech Stack: React, NEXT.js, MongoDB (Atlas, Compass, Postman),  Kanban, SCRUM
+### used Tech Stack: React, NEXT.js, Zustand for state management, MongoDB (Atlas, Compass, Postman),  Kanban, SCRUM
 <br>
 and a lot of Dev-Ops stuff:
 <br>